vb-consulting/RazorSvelte/README.md

 You can use your browser debug console for debugging as you would normally.
 The JavaScript needs to have an associated `.map` file.

-To create a `.map` file run `rollup` and configuration file as argument command with `-w` switch.
+To create a `.map` file run `rollup` and configuration file as argument commands with `-w` switch.
 For example:

 `rollup -c ./Pages/Index.cshtml.js -w`